Mother and son overcome deafness and he's singing his way to success!

-Having slipped through the diagnostic gaps as a child, suffering interminable teasing and bullying for not listening (as she couldn’t hear) at school, Haidee was only diagnosed with Microtia and Atresia just after Tiaan was born (he was also diagnosed with these conditions).
-Tiaan, now eight years old, was born entirely without one ear, leaving him totally deaf on his left side.
+Haidee was only diagnosed with Microtia and Atresia just after her son Tiaan was born (he was also diagnosed with these conditions).
+Tiaan, now eight years old, was born entirely without one ear leaving him totally deaf on the left side.

 "You wouldn't see it unless I pointed it out.
 However, at school I was told I was naughty because I never seemed to listen.
 Children were horrible to me.
 Eventually I hated school so much that I bunked an average of two days a week for my entire matric year.
 They said I was stupid, and eventually I started believing them.
 I had no idea I was partially deaf.
 What I could hear was normal for me.
 I gave my netball teacher heart palpitations when I regularly turned up for practice, having missed her morning maths classes," she jokes.

 Haidee now sports a Med-El Bonebridge device (anchored in her skull) and Tiaan a Med-El Vibrant Soundbridge hearing aid, (anchored via a hole in the skull to the hearing bones in the middle ear).